Hill-98/electron-ipc-flow/README.md

 # electron-ipc-flow

-Fluently and type-safely write IPC for Electron
+Fluently and type-safely write IPC for [Electron](https://www.electronjs.org/).

-Focus on IPC implementation without worrying about trivial matters, and you can modify the code as you like.
+Just focus on the IPC handlers and calls, without any trivial matters; everything will happen as you envision.

 ## Features

 * Just like using local functions.
-* Type declarations are in one place.
+* Type declarations are in one place, so you can also use [JSDoc](https://jsdoc.app/).
 * All methods are type-safe.
 * Everything is module, with no `window` and `global.d.ts`.
 * By default, the [serialize-error](https://www.npmjs.com/package/serialize-error) library is used to serialize error objects, so you don't have to worry about error handling.
 You can also customize the error handler.
 * Provide some optional security mechanisms to enhance security.

-**Even if you don't use TypeScript, you can use this library, which can help alleviate the burden of using IPC.**

 ## Install